 More bending (refraction) of the light rays is needed to focus on nearby objects, such as when reading.
 Less bending of light is needed to focus on objects far away.

-Short sight occurs when light coming from distant objects is 'overfocused', so that the point of focus is in front of the retina.
-It occurs because either the eyeball is too long, or because the cornea is too curved.
+Short-sightedness (also known as myopia or near-sightedness) occurs when light coming from distant objects is 'overfocused', so that the point of focus is in front of the retina.
+It occurs because either the eyeball is too long or, less commonly, because the cornea is too curved.
 Despite maximum flattening of the lens, the eye is not able to focus the light rays further back and on to the retina.

 Light coming from near objects requires a stronger focusing activity anyway, so in myopia light from near objects is more likely to be focused in the right place.

-People with short sight are not able to see distant objects clearly.
-Short sight or near sight mean exactly what the terms suggest.
-You are sighted (you can see), near (short) distance objects.
-Near objects (for example, when reading a book) can often be seen well.
+People with short-sightedness are not able to see distant objects clearly.
+The terms short-sightedness and near-sightedness mean exactly what they suggest.
+When you are short-sighted,you can see objects that are at short (near) distance.
+Close objects (for example, when reading a book) can often be seen well.
 This is because when looking at near objects, the light rays come into the eye going slightly outwards.
 These will focus further back in the eye than light rays that come in straight from distant objects.

 The diagram above shows the differences in focusing between a normal and a short-sighted (myopic) eye.

-Short sight tends to happen in children and young teenagers.
+Short-sightedness tends to start in childhood and the young teenage years.
+There is ongoing research into what exactly causes short-sightedness, but it is likely to be a combination of genes and lifestyle factors (such as spending long periods of time doing close-up work or indoors).
 It often runs in families.
 Temporary short-sightedness can also occur with certain illnesses - for example, in diabetes.

-The main symptom is a difficulty with distance vision.
-The earlier short sight starts, the more severe it is likely to become.
-By the time early adulthood is reached, the level of short sight has usually reached its peak.
+The main symptom is a difficulty with seeing things that are far away.
+The earlier short-sightedness starts, the more severe it is likely to become.
+By the time early adulthood is reached, the level of short- sightedness has usually reached its peak.
 This means that the vision does not generally become any worse.

 Some children do not realise that their vision is not as good as it should be.
 They may be able to read books and do close work well.
 However, seeing distant objects such as the board at school may become difficult.
 They may think this is normal and not tell anyone.
 Schoolwork may suffer for a while before the condition is identified and treatment provided.

 Children usually have a routine preschool or school-entry vision check.
-Your child's teacher may notice that children are having difficulties in class reading the board.
+Your child's teacher may notice that children are having difficulties reading the board in class.
 If you suspect your child has problems with his or her sight, you should arrange for an eyesight test with an optician who is happy to assess children.
-For young children and toddlers, your GP may be able to make arrangements for a sight test.
-Sight tests are free for children.
+For young children and toddlers, your GP may be able to arrange a sight test.

-The vast majority of people with short sight have no associated problems.
+The vast majority of people with short-sightedness have no associated problems.

-However, people with severe short sight have a slightly increased chance of developing some other eye conditions.
-These include raised pressure in the eye (glaucoma), a detached retina and macular degeneration.
+However, people with severe short-sightedness have a slightly increased chance of developing some other eye conditions.
+These include raised pressure in the eye (glaucoma), a detached retina, cataracts and macular degeneration.
 These are serious eye conditions, so regular eye checks are advisable and new or changing vision symptoms should be reported promptly to an optician.
-See separate leaflets called Chronic Open-angle Glaucoma, Retinal Detachment and Age-related Macular Degeneration for more details.
+See the separate leaflets called Chronic Open-angle Glaucoma, Retinal Detachment, Cataracts and Macular Degeneration for more details.

-The simplest, cheapest and safest way to correct short sight is with glasses.
+Short-sightedness can be corrected with glasses, which is the simplest, cheapest and safest way.
 Concave prescription lenses (called minus lenses) are used to bend light rays slightly outwards to counteract the over-focusing tendency.
 As a result, the light rays focus further back in the eye on the retina.
-There is an enormous choice of glasses frames available, to suit all budgets; younger people may even regard them as a fashion accessory.
+There is an enormous choice of glasses frames available, to suit all budgets, faces, and personal styles.

 These do the same job as glasses but they sit right on the surface of the eye.
 Many different types of contact lenses are available.
 Lenses may be soft or rigid gas-permeable.
 They can be daily disposable, extended wear, monthly disposable, or non-disposable.
 Your optician can advise which type is most suitable for your eyes and your prescription.

 - LASIK stands for Laser-Assisted In situ Keratomileusis.
-This is the most popular form of laser eye surgery.
+This is the most popular type of laser eye surgery.

-- This helps to flatten the cornea so that the light rays can be focused further back, and on to the retina.
+- This reshaping involves flattening the cornea so that light rays coming from an object can be focused further back and on to the retina.

-- The flap is then replaced, and sticks spontaneously to the underlying cornea.
-The flap serves as a natural bandage, keeping the eye comfortable as it heals.
-Healing occurs relatively quickly.
+- The flap is then replaced, and sticks by itself to the underlying cornea without the need for stitches.
+The flap serves as a natural bandage, keeping the eye comfortable as it heals and allowing healing to occur relatively quickly.